 There are a number of places to stay in Clearwater, or you can camp in Wells Gray Provincial Park.
 It’s a great place to go hiking with over 41 different waterfalls inside the park!

 Valemount is a perfect small mountain village to spend the night if you’re tired of driving as it’s right off the highway.

 Mount Robson Provincial Park is just outside of Jasper, but if you don’t want to stay here be sure to admire the stunning mountain ranges as you drive through.
 Going through here on the train across Canada was incredible!
 Shortly after Mount Robson, you’ll enter Alberta.

 Jasper National Park is hands down one of the most beautiful places in Alberta.
 I actually prefer this park over Banff because it’s larger and there are fewer tourists.

-Your chances of seeing the northern lights in Jasper are good because it’s so far North, and the park is a dark sky preserve, which means there’s no artificial light around to obscure the view.
-In Mid-October, Jasper National Parks hosts a dark sky festival.
+Your chances of seeing the northern lights in Jasper are good because it’s so far North.
+Plus, the park is a dark sky preserve which means there’s no artificial light to obscure the view.
+In Mid-October, Jasper National Parks hosts a dark sky festival!

 Jasper has many hotels and lodges to stay in.

 Jasper to Banff via the Icefields Parkway (227 km)